edeliu2000/genome/README.md

 ## Examples
 #### Explaining Models on tabular data
-In this example we'll be creating and training a tree based model, specifically a random forest regressor, and then store it in the model store to get realtime explanations out of it.
+In this example we'll be creating and training a tree based model, specifically a random forest regressor that predicts on the CA housing dataset.
+Then the model will be stored in the model store to get realtime explanations out of it.

 ```python
 # using the california housing dataset